 Key management personnel are those persons having the authority and responsibility for planning, directing and controlling activities for the Company, directly and indirectly.
 The key management personnel of the Company are the members of the Company's executive management team and Board of Directors.
-For the three months ended March 31, 2023 and year ended December 31, 2022, key management personnel compensation consisted of the following:
+For the three months ended December 31, 2023 and 2022, key management personnel compensation consisted of the following: